decadevs/week-2-qa-task-bubykay/README.md

 ## **1. What is test coverage and why is it very important in testing?**

-What is the difference between the testing technique anCoverage is a metric in software testing for how far/thorough software testing is.
+Coverage is a metric in software testing for how far/thorough software testing is.
 Below are coverage types;

    #### 1. **Function coverage**